dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ## Design

 One of the basic issues with the activation of a .NET class within a COM environment is the loading or discovery of an appropriate CLR instance.
-The .NET Framework addressed this issue through a shim library (described below).
+The .NET Framework addressed this issue through a system wide shim library (described below).
 The .NET Core scenario has different requirements and limitations on system impact and as such an identical solution may not be optimal or tenable.

 ### .NET Framework Class COM Activation